BSIT-007-Iqra/e-commerce_shopping_app/README.md

 ### Situation

-As part of the , I was given the charge of deploying an Online Shopping Portal to the internet.
+As part of the project, I was given the charge of deploying an Online Shopping Portal to the internet.
 The main goal was to ensure that the website was easily accessible, reliable, and scalable so that it could handle user traffic efficiently.
-Achiving this using DevOps automation tools to develop the deployment process, reducing manual effort, and improving overall system performance.
-Involved setting up the necessary infrastructure, automating deployments, and ensuring the application could run smoothly in a real time.
+Achieving this using DevOps automation tools to develop the deployment process, reducing manual effort, and improving overall system performance.
+Involved setting up the necessary infrastructure, automating deployments, and ensuring the application could run smoothly in real-time.

 ---

 ### Task

-- Develop the Required Infrastructre for Online Shopping Portal
+- Develop the Required infrastructure for the Online Shopping Portal
-- Clonning Necessary Code and Artifacts ensurig Secrutiy and Accessbility
+- Cloning Necessary Code and Artifacts, ensuring Security and Accessibility
-- Strategize a `Deployment Plan` for brining the Applicaion to the Internet.
+- Strategize a `Deployment Plan` for bringing the Application to the Internet.

 All this while ensuring:

-- Gathering Necessary Resource for building the project.
+- Gathering Necessary resources for building the project.
 - Implementing Automation Scripts.
 - Using tools like `Docker` to build real world application.
 - Grasp a good Hands-On on DevOps tools.